micro/micro/docs/introduction/README.md

 network or via pubsub messaging where necessary.

 Micro is built with this Service development model in mind which is why the underlying platform defines the primitives required to write those along with accessing them from external means.
-Micro includes a Go service library that makes it super simple to get started fast.
+Micro includes a Go service framework that makes it super simple to get started fast.

 ## Cloud Services